Priest Challenges New Translation Of Mass

 KASTE: That's the pastor of St. James, Father Michael Ryan, performing the Mass in the straightforward English that's been in use for more than 30 years.
 Ryan is unhappy about the new version of these prayers that the Vatican is now preparing, a version he finds far too retro.

-Father RYAN: They adopted principles that the ancient Latin of these prayers -all of our prayers are translated from Latin.
+F: They adopted principles that the ancient Latin of these prayers - all of our prayers are translated from Latin.
 The Latin needed to shine through and be very, very clear.
 They needed to be quite literal - I would say even slavishly literal to the Latin.

 KASTE: Ryan dislikes the new translation so much, he's challenged its adoption in a recent article for a major Catholic magazine.
 He says he's not against formal language, but he doesn't think you should try to make English sound like Latin.
 As an example, he points to the words that describe Joseph, husband of Mary.
 Current prayers simply calls him Joseph, her husband.